ArchCodeMonkey/hosts-updater/README.md

 #{VM_NAME}# mytestingsite.local
 ```

-**NOTE:** If the virtual machine contains a Linux guest then the `linux-cloud-tools-virtual` package may be required to enable interogating the virtual machine for its IP address.
+**NOTE:** If the virtual machine contains a Linux guest then the `linux-cloud-tools-virtual` (Ubuntu) or `hyperv-daemons` (CentOS) package may be required to enable interogating the virtual machine for its IP address.

 ## Usage